sutoiku/puffin/FAQ.md

 ## Which lakehouse platforms will be supported?
 Initially, [Apache Iceberg](https://iceberg.apache.org/).
 Support for [Apache Hudi](https://hudi.apache.org/) and [Delta Lake](https://delta.io/) will be added in future releases.

+## Why use Node.js?
+Why not?
+[Node.js](https://nodejs.org/en/) is a great development platform for this type of project, and we're familiar with it.
+But it should not matter to users.

 ## Do I need a specific client to use Pafin?
 No, all you need is the [AWS SDK](https://aws.amazon.com/developer/tools/) for the programming language of your choice:
 - C++